 Nutrition at its best

-Peak Refuel vs. Backpackers Pantry meals are tasty and qualify as a decent backpacking meal.
+Peak Refuel vs. Backpackers Pantry meals are tasty, and qualify as a decent backpacking meal.
 However, they are calorie-packed and give enough energy to propel you uphill while wearing a hefty pack.
-Compared to the usual backpacker lunch, Peak Refuel and Backpackers Pantry meals provide a lot of protein, fat, and calories.
+Compared to the usual backpacker lunch, Peak Refuel and Backpackers Pantry meals provides a lot of protein, fat, and calories.

 Over the years, I’ve eaten many Backpacker Pantry dinners.
 Dehydrated food is light, simple to prepare (add hot water), and delicious.
 Cleaning up is also a breeze when eating straight from the bag.